kulupu-lapo/poki/plaintext/2022/08/li-pakala-tan-telo-loje-tan-sona-awen.md

 jan Jon li moku e telo loje suli.

-!!! notes
+> !!! note
+>
-for the sake of my own sanity i have heavily simplified a lot of this fanfic. if you want to read the actual good one please do read the original! this was just so i could exercise my abilities and familiarize myself with some toki pona vocabulary.
+> for the sake of my own sanity i have heavily simplified a lot of this fanfic. if you want to read the actual good one please do read the original! this was just so i could exercise my abilities and familiarize myself with some toki pona vocabulary.
+>

-    thank you kindly for reading <3
+> thank you kindly for reading <3